gentledevil/sslcheck/README.md

     pip install -r requirements.txt

 then edit `sslcheck.conf` with the connection string to your DB and the path to your certificates CA store.

+See [SQLAlchemy documentation][2] for the DB connection string syntax and available backends.
 If not using SQLite you may need to install appropriate modules for your database.

 Then run :